comatrix-1/csv-upload-data-manager/README.md

    ```
    npm run dev
    ```
 The backend will run on http://localhost:3000 and the frontend will run on http://localhost:5173.
+Head to http://localhost:5173 to view the application.

 ### API Endpoints
 1. GET /api/data/health